The Killers (1964 film)

-The Killers (released in the UK as Ernest Hemingway's "The Killers") is a 1964 American neo noir crime film.
-Written by Gene L. Coon and directed by Donald Siegel, it is the second Hollywood adaptation of Ernest Hemingway's 1927 short story of the same title, following the 1946 version.
-There is also a 1956 Russian version directed by Andrei Tarkovsky.

-The film stars Lee Marvin, John Cassavetes, Angie Dickinson, and Ronald Reagan in his final film role before retiring from acting in 1966 in order to enter politics.
+The Killers (also known as Ernest Hemingway's "The Killers") is a 1964 American neo-noir crime film directed and produced by Don Siegel, from a screenplay by Gene L. Coon.
+It is the second Hollywood adaptation of Ernest Hemingway's 1927 short story, following the 1946 film.
+It stars Lee Marvin, John Cassavetes, Angie Dickinson, and future president Ronald Reagan in his final film role before formally retiring from acting in 1966 to embark on his political career.

+The film was originally produced as a made-for-television film for NBC, but was instead given a theatrical release by Universal Pictures.
+It premiered on July 17, 1964.
+Marvin's performance earned him the BAFTA Award for Best Foreign Actor (jointly for his role in Cat Ballou).
 At the time of release, Marvin said that it was his favorite film.
-The supporting cast features Clu Gulager, Claude Akins, and Norman Fell.
-In July 2018, it was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.

 Plot

-Hitmen Charlie Strom and Lee enter a school for the blind and shoot the nonresistant Johnny North multiple times, killing him.
+Hitmen Charlie Strom and Lee enter a school for the blind and shoot the nonresistant Johnny North (who goes by the name Jerry Nibbles) several times, killing him.
 Charlie is bothered that North refused to flee and notes they were paid an unusually high fee.
 He and Lee run through what they know about Johnny.
 He was once a champion race car driver whose career ended in a violent crash.
 Four years before his death, he was involved in a million-dollar robbery of a mail truck.
 Tempted by the missing money, Charlie and Lee visit Miami to interview Johnny's former mechanic, Earl Sylvester.

 Earl tells them (in a flashback) Johnny was at the top of his profession when he met Sheila Farr.
-Johnny fell in love and planned to propose marriage.
-However, Johnny's career ended with a fiery crash.
+Johnny fell in love and planned to propose marriage but Johnny's career ended with a fiery crash.
 At the hospital, Earl revealed to Johnny that Sheila was the mistress of mob boss Jack Browning.
 Enraged, Johnny rebuffed Sheila's attempts to explain and cut his ties to her.

-Charlie and Lee approach a former member of Browning's crew, who reveals (in a flashback) after the crash, Sheila found Johnny working as a mechanic.
+Charlie and Lee approach a former member of Browning's crew Mickey Farmer, who reveals (in a flashback) after the crash, Sheila found Johnny working as a mechanic.
 She told him Browning was planning the robbery of a U.S. postal truck.
-On Sheila's recommendation, he agreed to Johnny as his getaway driver.
+On Sheila's recommendation, he agreed to use Johnny as his getaway driver.
 Johnny forgave Sheila and modified the getaway car.
-Johnny punched Browning and threatened to kill him after Browning slapped Sheila.
+During the meeting with Browning, Mickey, Sheila and another gang member George Fleming, Johnny punched Browning and threatened to kill him after Browning slapped Sheila over a disagreement on whether she should stay.
 They agreed to "settle this" after the robbery.